HeitorSpectre/TTG-Tools/README.md

 ## Special Thanks

 - Den Em for allowing the source code to be uploaded
-- aluigi for the source code of `ttarchext`
+- Aluigi for the source code of `ttarchext`
 - Taylor Hornby for the C# source code of Blowfish encryption
-- gdkchan, Stella/AboodXD for the Nintendo Switch swizzle method
+- Gdkchan, Stella/AboodXD for the Nintendo Switch swizzle method
-- daemon1 and tge for the PS4 swizzle algorithm
+- Daemon1 and tge for the PS4 swizzle algorithm
 - Josh Tamely for the Oodle wrapper
 - Hajin Jang for the Zlib wrapper
 - Nemiroff for fixing a bug in the Font Editor